 And so they were able to use some of the new tools available in watchOS 5.
 And today, we're going to talk about how we can do the same sort of thing.

+And to do that, we're going to talk about four major themes.
 We're going to talk about our native controls and how we can now embed our system controls directly within our application.

 We're going to talk about, how do we get content over to the watch?
 And then, once we have that content, how do we actually play something back for our user?
 And lastly, we're going to go over the whole audio experience and how to build a really rich experience for our users that integrates well throughout the entire system.

 In watchOS 5, we're unveiling two new controls that you can embed directly within your application.

 And the first is a Now Playing view which you can embed within your watchOS app.
 And this is really great for content that may not be yours, for instance.
 And you can also embed a volume control so you can build your own custom UI to allow your user to control the volume.